 - 1 package (10 ounces) frozen leaf spinach, thawed and squeezed dry

 - 1 tablespoon cornstarch

 - 1 can (14-1/2 ounces) stewed tomatoes, undrained

 - In a small bowl, combine the spinach, onions and sour cream.
 Spread into an ungreased 13-in. x 9-in. baking dish.

 - Cut sole fillets into 6-in. x 2-in. strips; carefully roll up and secure with toothpicks.
 Place over spinach mixture.
 Sprinkle with lemon-pepper.
 Bake, uncovered, at 350° for 15-20 minutes or until fish flakes easily with a fork.

-Originally published as Spinach Sole Roll-Ups in Quick Cooking September/October 2005, p20
+Originally published as Fillet of Sole with Spinach and Tomatoes in Quick Cooking September/October 2005

 Follow along as we show you how to make these fantastic recipes from our archive.